Skip to definition.

-Get the FREE one-click dictionary software for Windows.
+Get the FREE one-click dictionary software for Windows

-Adjective: discomfited dis'kúm-fu-tid
+Adjective: discomfited dis'kúm-fi-tid

 1. Disappointingly unsuccessful

-"discomfited expectations and thwarted ambitions"
+"discomfited expectations and thwarted ambitions";

-- defeated, disappointed, foiled, frustrated, thwarted
+- defeated, disappointed, foiled, frustrated, thwarted, crushed, gutted [Brit, informal]

-Verb: discomfit dis'kúm-fut
+Verb: discomfit dis'kúm-fit

 1. Cause to lose one's composure

-- upset, discompose, untune, disconcert
+- upset, discompose, untune [rare], disconcert

-See also: discomfiture, unsuccessful
+See also: unsuccessful